-The firm is governed by a board.
-The board composition comprises an independent chairman, five state based executive directors and a national CEO.
-This composition enables the organisation to provide sufficient oversight, independent thought leadership and working knowledge of local office environments to maintain our entrepreneurial business culture.
-Our structure enables local offices to have sufficient authority so they are able to respond to their local market as well as having considerable influence at a national level.
+The firm is governed by our Board.
+The Board members comprise an independent Chairman, five state based Executive Directors elected by shareholders, a national CEO and two external Independent Directors nominated by the Board.

+This diversity enables the Board to provide sufficient oversight, independent thought leadership and working knowledge of local office environments to maintain our entrepreneurial business culture.
+Our structure enables local offices to have sufficient authority so they are able to respond to their local market as well as having appropriate influence at a national level.

-Our independent chairman oversees the policy and strategy body to protect the firm's values at a board level.
-Next year, we will appoint two external directors to contribute business expertise and independent thinking.
+Our independent Chairman oversees the policy and strategy body to protect the firm's values at a Board level.

-Three national committees stand aside from the board:
+Three national committees stand aside from the Board:

-- the national risk management advisory committee (NRMAC) is established to recognise and manage risk - the remuneration and equity committee (REC) oversees fair and responsible remuneration practices - the audit and risk committee assists the board to fulfil it responsibilities in relation to financial reporting, risk, governance and audit functions.
+- the National Risk Management Implementation Group (NRMIG) is established to recognise and manage risk - the Remuneration and Equity Committee (REC) oversees fair and responsible remuneration practices - the Audit and Risk Committee assists the board to fulfil it responsibilities in relation to financial reporting, risk, governance and audit functions.